davidhay25/actnow/input/pagecontent/api-input.md

 To support the need to update based on the resource identifier, [conditional updates](http://hl7.org/fhir/http.html#cond-update) are required for all resources in the bundle.

 In a conditional update (sometimes called an 'upsert'), the entry contains a number of specific elements:
+* the entry.fullUrl must be populated.
+In this guide it will be the string "urn:uuid:" followed by the resource.id (as all ids are UUIDs).
 * the entry.resource element contains the actual resource.
 It may or may not have an id, but must have an identifier.
-* the entry.request element has 2 children:
+* the entry.request element has 2 children that need to be populated:
     * entry.request.method - this is set to 'PUT'
     * entry.request.url - this is set to a query that would identify the resource (if it exists on the target server).
 Commonly (and in this guide) it is based on the identifier.
         * If there is no resource matching this query, then one is created on the server.